portworx/px-docs/cloud/ibm/ibm-cloud-iks.md

 3. [Create or use an existing cluster](https://console.bluemix.net/docs/containers/cs_clusters.html#clusters_ui) in IBM Cloud Kubernetes Service with a Kubernetes version of 1.10 or higher.
 To ensure high availability for your data, set up a [multizone cluster](https://console.bluemix.net/docs/containers/cs_clusters_planning.html#multizone) with at least 3 worker nodes and spread the worker nodes across zones.

 4. If you created or want to use a cluster with non-SDS worker nodes, [add raw, unformatted, and unmounted block storage](https://console.bluemix.net/docs/containers/cs_storage_portworx.html#create_block_storage) to your worker nodes.
-The block storage devices are attached to your worker node and can be included into the Portworx storage layer.
+The block storage devices are attached to your worker node and can be included in the Portworx storage layer.

 ## Step 3: Setting up a key-value store for the Portworx metadata
 {: #key-value-store}

 Every Portworx cluster must be connected to a key-value store to store Portworx metadata.
 The Portworx key-value store serves as the single source of truth for your Portworx storage layer.
 If the key-value store is not available, then you cannot work with your Portworx cluster to access or store your data.
 Existing data is not changed or removed when the Portworx database is unavailable.

 In order for your Portworx cluster to be highly available, you must ensure that the Portworx key-value store is set up highly available.
 By using an IBM Cloud Database-as-a-Service, such as [**IBM Compose for etcd for IBM Cloud**](https://console.bluemix.com/docs/services/ComposeForEtcd/getting_started.html#getting-started-tutorial) you can set up a highly available key-value store for your Portworx cluster.
 Each IBM Compose for etcd service instance contains three etcd data members that are added to a cluster.
-The etcd data members are spread across zones in an IBM Cloud region and data is replicated across all etcd data members.
+The etcd data members are spread across zones in an IBM Cloud location and data is replicated across all etcd data members.

 Follow the [IBM Cloud Kubernetes Service documentation](https://console.bluemix.net/docs/containers/cs_storage_portworx.html#portworx_database) to set up your IBM Compose for etcd key-value store for Portworx.